 The initial reward I experienced was seeing the satisfying transformation of Our Little Lake House.
 YES, it was a grueling renovation, but looking back at the BEFORE photos makes the AFTER so much sweeter!
 It’s amazing to realize that we rescued this little cabin from crumbling into an even worse state.

-After hosting several families over the last 6 months, I've experienced the reward of hosting.
+After hosting hundreds of families over the last couple of years, I’ve experienced the reward of hosting.
 All of our guests have been lovely to communicate with and very respectful of our home.
 They have written heart-warming messages in our guest book, and public reviews on our listing full of kindness and encouragement.
-It's been hard to find places to escape to over the last couple of years, and we are honoured that Our Little Lake House has provided a retreat for many families over these last months.
+It’s been hard to find places to escape to over the last couple of years, and we are honoured that our lake houses have provided a retreat for many families over these last years.

-Curious to see how we renovated Our Little Lake House?
+Curious to see how we renovated our vacation rentals?

 Click on the links below to follow our vacation rental renovation.

-Watch my YouTube video for more about our experience as hosts so far:
+Watch my YouTube video for more about our experience after 6 months of hosting:

 Still thinking of starting a short term rental?